2022 Gasparilla Bowl

-The 2022 Gasparilla Bowl was a college football bowl game played on December 23, 2022, at Raymond James Stadium in Tampa, Florida.
-The 14th annual Gasparilla Bowl, the game began at 6:35 p.m.
+The 2022 Gasparilla Bowl (officially known as the Union Home Mortgage Gasparilla Bowl for sponsorship reasons) was a college football bowl game played on December 23, 2022, at Raymond James Stadium in Tampa, Florida.
+The 14th annual Gasparilla Bowl began at 6:35 p.m.
 EST and was aired on ESPN.
-The game was played between the Wake Forest Demon Deacons from the Atlantic Coast Conference and the Missouri Tigers from the Southeastern Conference.
+The game was played between the Wake Forest Demon Deacons from the Atlantic Coast Conference (ACC) and the Missouri Tigers from the Southeastern Conference (SEC).
 It was one of the 2022–23 bowl games concluding the 2022 FBS football season.
-Sponsored by mortgage loan company Union Home Mortgage, the game was officially known as the Union Home Mortgage Gasparilla Bowl.

-The game began with Missouri on offense but they were unable to product a first down and had to punt.
-On Wake Forest's first possession, they drove for a touchdown, and Missouri responded with a field goal on their second drive.
-After punts by both teams, the Demon Deacons expanded their lead with another touchdown to make the score 14–3.
-The teams were set to trade punts again but Wake Forest's punt was muffed by Luther Burden III and recovered by the Demon Deacons, though they threw an interception which preceded a Missouri touchdown on their ensuing drive.
-These would be the last points of the first half, though the teams traded touchdowns early in the third quarter, the first of which saw Missouri briefly take its first lead.
-After that, the game went scoreless for over a full quarter, with the next points being put up by Wake Forest with a touchdown with 2:33 left in the game.
-After that, Missouri turned the ball over on downs and Wake Forest ended the game having won 27–17.
+Wake Forest scored the game's first points on their first possession after Sam Hartman passed to Taylor Morin for a touchdown, and Missouri scored their first points with a successful field goal later in the first quarter.
+Each team scored a touchdown in the second and third quarters, though Wake Forest missed an extra point attempt following one of their scores.
+Wake Forest entered the fourth quarter with a three-point lead, which they expanded to ten points with another touchdown, the last of the game.
+Wake Forest emerged victorious with a final score of 27–17.

+The game was Hartman's last as a member of the Wake Forest team; he officially announced a transfer to Notre Dame on January 5, 2023.
+He was the game's most valuable player and finished his Wake Forest career having set the ACC record for passing touchdowns.
+Wake Forest finished the season with a record of 8–5, while Missouri finished 6–7.

 Teams

-The Gasparilla Bowl featured the Wake Forest Demon Deacons, from the Atlantic Coast Conference (ACC), against the Missouri, from the Southeastern Conference (SEC).
+The Gasparilla Bowl featured the Wake Forest Demon Deacons, from the Atlantic Coast Conference (ACC), against the Missouri Tigers, from the Southeastern Conference (SEC).
 This was the first time that Missouri and Wake Forest had ever faced each other.
 The game was Wake Forest's seventh straight appearance in a bowl and their 17th overall, with a 10–6 record overall.
 It was Missouri's third consecutive bowl game appearance and 34th overall, and the Tigers entered the game sporting a 14–19 bowl game record overall.
 They entered with a three-game losing streak in bowl games; their last postseason win was in the 2015 Citrus Bowl.

 This edition of the Gasparilla Bowl was the first to feature two Power Five teams, and only three other Power Five teams had played in the game previously: NC State (in 2014), Mississippi State (in 2016), and Florida (in 2021).